TwentyFourMinutes/Venflow/docs/docfx/guides/getting_started/setup.md

 ## Configure the Database

 > [!WARNING]
-> Be aware, that LINQPad may throw unexpected errors and you therefor should use a real .Net Project instead.
+> Be aware, that LINQPad may throw unexpected errors and you therefore should use a real .Net Project instead.

 In Venflow you are reflecting your PostgreSQL database with the `Database` class, which will host all of your tables.
 In the following example we will configure a database containing two tables, `Blogs` and `Posts`.
 One Blog contains many posts and a post contains a single Blog.